-23. The Code of Audit Practice includes provisions relating to the audit of small bodies.
+23. The Code of Audit Practice (the Code) includes provisions relating to the audit of small bodies.
 Where the application of the full wider audit scope is judged by auditors not to be appropriate to an audited body then the annual audit work can focus on the appropriateness of the disclosures in the governance statement and the financial sustainability of the body and its services.
-In the light of the volume and lack of complexity of the financial transactions, we plan to apply the small body provisions of the Code to the 2018/19 audit of the QLTR.
+Due to the lack of complexity and low volume of financial transactions, we plan to apply the small body provisions of the Code to the 2018/19 audit of the RMA.